videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

   - collaboration
   - Javascript SDK implemntation
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: quick-start
 ---

 # Quick Start for Conference in Javascript

-VideoSDK enables you to embed the video calling feature into your Javascript application in minutes.
+VideoSDK empowers you to seamlessly integrate the video calling feature into your Javascript application within minutes.

-In this quickstart, we are going to explore group calling feature of Video SDK.
-We will go through step by step guide of integrating video calling with Javascript Video SDK.
+In this quickstart, you'll explore the group calling feature of VideoSDK.
+Follow the step-by-step guide to integrate it within your application.

-This guide will get you running with the VideoSDK video & audio calling in minutes.

 ## Prerequisites